 More information about flood insurance is available from your insurance agent.
 Since 1991, the city has participated in the National Flood Insurance Program’s Community Rating System, which means premiums for flood insurance in Myrtle Beach are lower than they otherwise would be.

+"I still have questions about my property and floodplains.
+Where can I go?"
 A map of the 100-year and 500-year floodplains within the City of Myrtle Beach is available here for your reference.
-A larger flood map showing lot-by-lot detail of flood zones and required elevations can be viewed in the Construction Services Department, located in the City Services Building at 921 North Oak Street.
+A larger flood map showing lot-by-lot detail of flood zones and required elevations can be viewed in the City Services Building at 921 North Oak Street.